slo-think/Beyond-Stem/README.md

 # About Me

-I am an Industrial Designer from Brisbane with a passion for problem-solving, innovation, and continuous improvement.
+I am an Industrial Designer based in Brisbane with a passion for problem-solving, innovation, and continuous improvement.

-I enjoy work that allows me to use creative thinking to innovate and create new ideas and solutions to hard problems.
+I enjoy work that allows me to use creative thinking to innovate and find solutions to hard problems.

 I am interested in developing ideas, making objects and developing innovative processes.

-I have lived in Brisbane since 2012.
-I moved to Brisbane from a rural town in QLD to study Industrial Design at QUT graduating with a Bachelor of Industrial Design (Honours) with a minor in Graphic Design.
+I moved to Brisbane from a rural town in QLD in 2012 to study Industrial Design at QUT graduating with a Bachelor of Industrial Design (Honours) with a minor in Graphic Design.

 I offer Industrial Design services for a select number of word-of-mouth clients and also run a design studio, [Studio Blackthorn](http://www.studioblackthorn.com.au).